 Subject: Informational Interview

 I have had a wonderful time on the Hill but would like to learn more about working at DOJ.
-Alexa Shabecoff suggested that I contact you to see if you would be willing to meet while I am in town.
-I would like to get together for lunch or coffee, if you are interested and able to do so.
-I will be in D.C. until at least August 11th and would be happy to schedule a meeting any day that would be convenient for you.
+Joan Ruttenberg at HLS suggested that I contact you to learn more about your work in the Civil Division.
+I would love to get together for lunch or coffee, if you are interested and able to do so.
+I will be in DC until at least August 11th and would be happy to schedule a meeting any day that would be convenient for you.

 I look forward to hearing from you.